Nexmo/station/_use_cases/en/private-sms-communication.md

 })
 ```

 Note that we are instantiating an object of the `SmsProxy` class to handle the routing of messages sent to your virtual number to the intended recipient's real number.
-We cover the actual proxying process in [proxy the SMS](#proxy-the-sms), but for now just be aware that this class initializes the `nexmo` Server SDK using the API key and secret that you will configure in the next step.
+We cover the actual proxying process in [proxy the SMS](#proxy-the-sms), but for now just be aware that this class initializes `nexmo` using the API key and secret that you will configure in the next step.
 This enables your application to send and receive SMS:

 ```javascript
 const Nexmo = require('nexmo');